 Learning to also love the opposite is one of the most powerful practices you can imagine.
 It will:

-- Teach you equanimity by being open to experience the opposite of what you’re used to.
+- Teach you equanimity by opening to experience the opposite of what you’re used to doing.

 - Give you the freedom to choose how to respond to life because you are always challenging narrow preferences and dogmatic assumptions.